Frequently Asked Questions (FAQs)

 - You will be subject to the same security regulations as passengers boarding an aircraft.
 Please review the list of TSAs prohibited items.

 - This program allows entrance to the secure side of the airport between 8 a.m. and 8 p.m.
-Tuesday through Sunday.
+7 days a week.
 We recommend that you depart the terminal by 10 p.m. as airport services are limited after that time.

 - This program is limited to 75 DTW Destination passes per day.
 Because access is first come, first serve, registering early the day before you want to arrive may help ensure that you are approved for access.